Arts and Culture

 Location: Southwest corner Mill Avenue and Rio Salado Parkway

-The Tempe Tourism Office and Downtown Tempe Authority (DTA) partnered together to create a new public artwork in downtown: large letters that spell out TEMPE.
-This new Tempe landmark and work of art, titled Our Tempe, is located at Mill Avenue and Rio Salado Parkway, next to the historic Hayden House.
+Tempe Tourism and Downtown Tempe Authority (DTA) partnered to create a new public artwork in downtown: large letters that spell out TEMPE.
+This new downtown landmark and work of art, titled “Our Tempe,” is located at Mill Avenue and Rio Salado Parkway, next to the historic Hayden House.
+Local artist and educator Kyllan Maney painted a colorful design on the letters, symbolizing people from all walks of life converging in Tempe.

 “Meet Me at Daley Park” by Jake Early (@jakeearly)